Sonora Jha awarded the Barry Lopez Fellowship at Playa! Read more here.

 "Sonora Jha's heroine is American in India, Indian in America; single and a mother; in love but stubbornly independent; human and female -- in other words, she is always foreign.
 In its telling of one woman's collision with the desperations of her homeland, this extraordinary debut novel offers the intimacy of the contemporary while sustaining us in a narrative that is sweeping, beautifully written, revelatory, and utterly absorbing."
 Honor Moore, The Bishop's Daughter

 Sonora Jha was born in India, where she had a successful career as a journalist in Mumbai and Bangalore before moving to Singapore and then the United States to earn a Ph.D. in Political Communication.
-She is now a professor of Journalism and the Chair of the Department of Communication at Seattle University.
-Her first novel, Foreign, has sprung from her work as a journalist, an academic, and a creative writer.
+She is now a Professor of Journalism in the Department of Communication at Seattle University and Associate Dean in the College of Arts & Sciences.
+She is the 2-016-18 Writer in Residence at Richard Hugo House.
+Her first novel, Foreign, sprung from her work as a journalist, an academic, and a creative writer.
 Sonora lives in Seattle.

 The Wolf Who Cried Boy (Novel)